-	F refers to the number of variables (e.g., temperature, pressure, the concentration of the component) which can be changed independently (with certain limits) without altering the state of the system (e.g., the numbers of phases and compounds).
+F refers to the number of variables (e.g., temperature, pressure, the concentration of the component) that can be changed independently (with certain limits) without altering the state of the system (e.g., the number of phases and compounds).

 The number of degrees of freedom increases with the increasing number of components and with the decreasing number of phases in balance.

-Let's see the application of the Gibbs' equation on the example below:
+Let's see the application of Gibbs' equation in the example below:

 NH₄HCO₃(s) <-> NH₃(g) + CO₂(g) + H₂0(g)

-In this system, there are 4 compounds, 1 equation and 2 conditions (third condition results from the previous two):
+In this system, there are 4 compounds, 1 equation, and 2 conditions (the third condition results from the previous two):